When it comes to bone broth vs. collagen, there are some shocking differences no one is talking about.

 Collagen has 13 mg.

-Let me tell you why potassium is so important.
+Let me tell you why potassium is so important or read this article on potassium-rich foods.

 Potassium helps regulate fluid balance and muscle contractions in your body.
 Research shows that a high-potassium diet may reduce blood pressure and water retention, protect against stroke and prevent osteoporosis and kidney stones.